omkarkulkarni2704/omkarkulkarni2704/README.md

 ---

 ## 🌟 **About Me**
-Aspiring **Software Developer** with 6+ months of internship experience.
-Proficient in **Java, Python, SQL, and Data Structures & Algorithms (DSA).** Experienced in building scalable applications with **Spring Boot, REST APIs, Microservices, and Hibernate.** Actively contributing to **open-source projects** on GitHub, committed to continuous learning and staying updated with emerging technologies.
+Aspiring **Software Developer** with expertise in **Java, Python, SQL, and Data Structures & Algorithms (DSA).** Experienced in **Spring Boot, REST APIs, Microservices, and Hibernate.** Passionate about **open-source contributions** and committed to continuous learning while staying updated with emerging technologies.

 💡 **Key Highlights:**
 - 🌱 **Currently Learning:** Spring Boot & System Design